W427697/Discord-/MIGRATION.md

 #### Change of root html IDs

-The root ID unto which storybook renders stories is renamed from `root` to `#storybook-root` to avoid conflicts with user's code.
+The root ID unto which Storybook renders stories is renamed from `root` to `#storybook-root` to avoid conflicts with user's code.

 #### Stories glob matches MDX files